matter-labs/era-compiler-solidity/README.md

 For local development, [build zksolc from sources](./docs/01-installation.md#building-from-source).

+## Usage

+For the detailed usage guide, see the [comprehensive documentation](./docs/src/02-command-line-interface.md).

 ## Testing

 To run the unit and CLI tests, execute the following command from the repository root: